-- 10.3.1.1 To require a plan of subdivision where any one or more of the following conditions apply: - a) the number of new lots created is greater than three for any one ownership; - b) the extension or creation of a public road allowance is required; - c) the extension or creation of municipal services is required; and - d) agreements or conditions are required by Markham with regard to any part of the remaining lands. - 10.3.1.2 That in addition to the criteria outlined in Section 51 of the Planning Act, the following criteria also apply when reviewing a plan of subdivision or condominium plan: - a) conformity with the policies of this Plan; - b) conformity with adjacent plans of subdivision; - c) the sustainable design and development policies for new communities referred to in Section 6.2.2.2; - natural and cultural heritage resources and archaeological resources are preserved and protected in accordance with Sections 3.1, 4.5 and 4.6; and - e) provision of adequate transit and community facilities as required by this Plan. - 10.3.1.3 To require as a condition of approval pursuant to the Planning Act, the owner of the lands subject to a plan of subdivision to enter into one or more agreements to secure the matters associated with the subdivision of land, which may be registered against the title of the subject lands. - 10.3.1.4 To include a lapsing date in accordance with Section 51(32) of the Planning Act for approval of a draft plan of subdivision. - To consider an extension of the approval of a draft plan of subdivision prior to the lapsing date established in Section 10.3.1.4. - 10.3.1.6 That if approval of a draft plan of subdivision lapses, opportunities for achieving Markham's growth management targets identified in Chapter 2
+- To require a plan of subdivision where any one or more of the following conditions apply: - a) the number of new lots created is greater than three for any one ownership: - b) the extension or creation of a public road allowance is required; - c) the extension or creation of municipal services is required; and - d) agreements or conditions are required by Markham with regard to any part of the remaining lands. - 10.3.1.2 That in addition to the criteria outlined in Section 51 of the Planning Act, the following criteria also apply when reviewing a plan of subdivision or condominium plan: - a) conformity with the policies of this Plan; - b) conformity with adjacent plans of subdivision; - c) the sustainable design and development policies for new communities referred to in Section 6.2.2.2; - d) natural and cultural heritage resources and archaeological resources are preserved and protected in accordance with Sections 3.1, 4.5 and 4.6; and - e) provision of adequate transit and community facilities as required by this Plan. - 10.3.1.3 To require as a condition of approval pursuant to the Planning Act, the owner of the lands subject to a plan of subdivision to enter into one or more agreements to secure the matters associated with the subdivision of land, which may be registered against the title of the subject lands.

 A registered plan of subdivision creates new, separate parcels of land that can be legally used for the sale of lots.
-A condominium plan is also a plan of subdivision that results in the creation of registered units and common elements. of this Plan shall be considered as part of the development approval process for subsequent development applications on the site.
+A condominium plan is also a plan of subdivision that results in the creation of registered units and common elements.